I saw Elvis at the mall last night. He was eating pizza with DF Lewis. Can’t think why they’d ordered anchovies—Karl Edward Wagner (Deathrealm 1990s)

-A selection of good or bad (and a few frankly ludicrous) quotes about me.
+A selection of good or bad (and a few frankly ludicrous) quotes about my work pre-2000.
 Indifferent ones probably forgotten.
 Perhaps pretentious for me to have listed them here for several years.
 We all share a fallible humanity.

 But, firstly, some quotes from during the 1980s and 1990s: